• Skip to primary navigation

 Rolling pin

 Most kitchens probably have a rolling pin.
-This kitchen tool is used for rolling dough for bread or cookies.
+This kitchen tool is used to roll dough for bread or cookies.
 In Chinese cuisine, it is used for rolling dumpling wrappers.
 The Chinese version differs from an American rolling pin in that it does not have handles and is smaller.
 The smaller size makes it easier to use during Chinese food prep.

 Sharpening steel

 Also known as honing steel, sharpening steel is not used to sharpen a knife.
-Instead, it is a rod that is used to straighten the edge of the knife blade in order to keep its sharpness.
-The edge of the blade is run along the steel rod at a 15-degree angle.
+Instead, it is a rod that is used to straighten the edge of the knife blade to keep its sharpness.
+The blade's edge is run along the steel rod at a 15-degree angle.
 This helps maintain the edge, so the blade does not require sharpening.

 Stainless steel cooling rack

 A stainless-steel cooling rack is another multi-use kitchen tool.
-It can be used to cool baked goods, such as cookies, but it also is used as a roasting rack over a sheet pan.
+It can be used to cool baked goods, such as cookies, and as a roasting rack over a sheet pan.
 It sits well in a sheet pan and leaves room for the juices to gather underneath.
-And stainless steel is not only durable but is also easy to clean.
+Stainless steel is not only durable but is also easy to clean.

 Stainless steel folding hot dish tongs

-Folding dish tongs are used to lift hot plates out of a bamboo steamer.
+Folding dish tongs lift hot plates out of a bamboo steamer.
 The tongs are placed on two sides of the plate, allowing the hot plate to be removed from the steamer easily and without burning the cook.

 Stainless steel skimmer for hot pot